 Hutt Lagoon, Australia

 Hutt Lagoon, located 280 miles north of Perth in Western Australia on the Indian Ocean coast, is one of Australia’s “pink lakes”.
-It transforms in color from pink to red to purple depending on the season and the time of day.
-Early morning is the best time to watch the colors change before your eyes on Hutt Lagoon.
+It transforms in color from pink to red to purple depending on the season and the time of day and can appear fluorescent.
+Early morning is the best time to watch the colors change before your eyes.

 Hutt Lagoon owes its changing colors to the presence of the carotenoid-producing algae, Dunaliella salina, a source of B-carotene, a food-coloring agent and source of vitamin A. Hutt Lagoon produces a commercial supply of Artemia parthenogenetica brine shrimp.
 Artemia is a specialty feed used by prawn and fish farmers and the aquarium fish trade.